nerdyman/react-compare-slider/docs/CONTRIBUTING.md

 - Commits use the [Conventional Commits](https://conventionalcommits.org/) standard
 - pnpm to manage dependencies
 - Use a tool (e.g. nvm or fnm) to use the correct Node.js version
-- Prettier & EditorConfig for code style
+- Biome for linting and code formatting
-- ESLint for quality
-- Husky for Git hooks
+- Lefthook for Git hooks

 ## VS Code